 - Lip balm

-- Slip-on shoes so you don’t have to bend over to tie laces
+- Slip-on shoes so you do not have to bend over to tie laces

 - Small pillow to keep seat belt from binding on the way home

-- If you’ve had a mastectomy, move your arms as much as possible as soon as your doctor allows, this is important to eliminate scar tissue buildup
+- If you have had a mastectomy, move your arms as much as possible as soon as your doctor allows; this is important to eliminate scar tissue buildup

 - Small pillows for under your arms can be very useful

-- Safety pins to pin the drain tubes inside your clothing / to your surgical binder – ask your inpatient nurse for these, they have plenty and you only need four of them
+- Safety pins to pin the drain tubes inside your clothing/to your surgical binder — ask your inpatient nurse for these

 - Shirts that button in front

-- If you have a tall bed, get a step stool as you will be too sore to try to use your arms to pull yourself into bed, you will learn to scoot around to get situated
+- If you have a tall bed, get a step stool as you will be too sore to use your arms to pull yourself into bed

-- Something to hold your drain tubes when showering, i.e., a lanyard, a shower belt, a fanny pack or a contractor’s belt
+- Something to hold your drain tubes when showering (a lanyard, shower belt, fanny pack, or contractor belt)

-- If the hospital didn’t give you a stool softener, you might want to get an over the counter one, the pain medications are hard on your system
+- If the hospital did not give you a stool softener, you might want to get an over-the-counter one; the pain medications are hard on your system

-- Bandages, some surgeons recommend that buying the thick maxi pads, they are the perfect size of the wound and since they are thicker they protect a little more
+- Bandages — some surgeons recommend buying thick maxi pads as they are the perfect size for the wound and provide extra protection

-- If someone can stay home with you during the first several days after surgery that will be awesome.
-You will need help cleaning wounds and putting the bandages back on.
-Then there are just the little things that you won’t be able to reach for or do at first because you are weaker and can’t lift your hands above your head.
-This will pass, but you will need the support for at least a week.
+- If someone can stay home with you during the first several days after surgery, that will be very helpful.
+You will need help cleaning wounds and putting bandages back on.

 - A shower chair or you can use a cooler and sit on that in the shower